 As a Somatic Experiencing Practitioner® she facilitates release of trauma held in the body.
 This informs her current interest in how performance practices can address collectively embodied traumas, in relation, in particular, to ancestral links with colonising and racialising histories, and a felt sense response to the climate crisis.

 She toured solos FAILURE, The Sand Dog Cometh, and FoMO, mofos! internationally from 2012-2018.
-She regularly invites other artists into her work, recently Alena Kudera, mayfield brooks, Seke Chimutengwende, Yoav Admoni, Laura Döhler, and Anne Gaëlle Thiriot.
+She regularly collaborates with other artists, recently including Carolina van Eps, Michael Kaddu, pavleheidler, Elvan Tekkin, Alena Kudera, mayfield brooks, Seke Chimutengwende, Yoav Admoni, Laura Döhler and Amy Voris.

 She teaches CI, improvisation and performance in art spaces and higher education, sometimes called ‘FAILURE Lab’.
 She has been invited to teach at Ponderosa Tanzland Festival and P.O.R.C.H. summer school, contactfestival Freiburg (Germany), Improspecjie festival (Zagreb, Croatia), WCCIJam, PADL West (California, USA) Independent Dance, Live Art Bistro, CI Society Goldsmith’s (UK), The Liverpool Institute for the Performing Arts (LIPA), Edge Hill University, Liverpool Hope and John Moore’s Universities, University of Chester, University of Plymouth.